3mdeb/conferences/2023/FOSDEM/overview-of-sb-arm-3rd.md

 # Abstract

 In the ARM world, Secure Boot (aka Verified Boot) is typically a BootROM feature, which allows for verification of the loaded binaries (firmware, bootloader, Linux kernel) before executing it.
-The main idea is to prevent aunauthorized code from running on our platform.
+The main idea is to prevent an unauthorized code from running on our platform.
 The general approach is similar across vendors, but this area has no standardization.

 This is the 3rd edition [1][2] of such an overview.
 During the presentation, we will check the status of the Secure Boot feature on ARM SoCs shown a year ago,